nihcompmed/Dory/README.md

 The steps to obtain and process Hi-C data sets are as follows:
 1. Download mcool file for Hi-C control from https://data.4dnucleome.org/files-processed/4DNFIFLDVASC/ (~12 GB) and for Hi-C auxin from https://data.4dnucleome.org/files-processed/4DNFILP99QJS/ (~13 GB) to the HiC folder.
 Rename
 2. Install Python package to process mcool files: `pip3 install cooler`.
-3. Run the Python script get_edges.py to generate the filtration in sparse format: vertex, vertex, edge-length.
+3. Run `python3 get_edges.py` to generate the filtration in sparse format: vertex, vertex, edge-length.
 This extraction is optimized using Python packages hdf5 and numba.
-4. Run the relevant commands in pydory_benchmarks.py to get PH for HiC.
+4. Run `python3 pydory_benchmarks.py` with relevant commands uncommented to get PH for HiC.